Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

 | 413 | message exceeds the [maximum size](#transport-format) |

 The message has to be transmitted as HTTP body.
+The Authorization header has to be "Client Qabel".
 The HTTP body is an encoded 8-bit stream.
 No HTTP body gets returned.